Suk Hyun-jun: Troyes

 On 30 August 2017, Suk was again sent on loan, joining Ligue 1 club Troyes for 2017–18 season.
 Suk made his first goal for Troyes in his fifth Ligue 1 appearance against Strasbourg.
 Afterwards, he scored in subsequent two league matches, starting the season strong.
 On 9 December, he scored two goals against Monaco with his concentration on the ball.
 However, in a league match against Angers on 17 January 2018, he suffered an ankle injury that saw him sidelined for over a month.
 He eventually lost his previous form after the injury, adding only one goal for the remainder of the season.

 In June 2018, after being relegated to Ligue 2, Troyes signed Suk permanently.
 He played the first league match of the season.
 In August 2018, Suk moved to Reims, who had been promoted to Ligue 1 for the 2018–19 season.
 Reims paid Troyes a transfer fee of €2.75 million plus €4 million in potential bonuses.

 However, Suk returned to Troyes in January 2020 after disappointing Reims.
 In July 2022, his contract with the club was terminated.

 Jeonju Citizen

 Suk was largely criticised for trying to evade his mandatory military service since April 2019.
 He was on the list of draft dodgers of the Military Manpower Administration in December 2020 by rejecting their demand for his return.

 After he left from Troyes, he returned to South Korea and started to stand trial.
 On 24 February 2023, Suk joined K4 League club Jeonju Citizen during the trial.
 He could play for Jeonju Citizen before the court judgement, and could continue to play as a social service agent if the court did not disallow his alternative service.
+However, Jeonju Citizen cancelled his registration on the list of its players.

+Namyangju FC

+In October 2023, Suk was given a one-year suspended sentence by the court.
+After the end of the grace period, he joined Namyangju FC, another K4 League club at which social service agents could serve, on 12 February 2025.